George Lakoff

 The conceptual metaphor thesis, introduced in his and Mark Johnson's 1980 book Metaphors We Live By has found applications in a number of academic disciplines.
 Applying it to politics, literature, philosophy and mathematics has led Lakoff into territory normally considered basic to political science.
 In his 1996 book Moral Politics, Lakoff described conservative voters as being influenced by the "strict father model" as a central metaphor for such a complex phenomenon as the state, and liberal/progressive voters as being influenced by the "nurturant parent model" as the folk psychological metaphor for this complex phenomenon.
 According to him, an individual's experience and attitude towards sociopolitical issues is influenced by being framed in linguistic constructions.
-In Metaphor and War: The Metaphor System Used to Justify War in the Gulf (1991), he argues that the American involvement in the Gulf War was obscured or "spun" by the metaphors which were used by the first Bush administration to justify it.
+In Metaphor and War: The Metaphor System Used to Justify War in the Persian Gulf (1991), he argues that the American involvement in the Persian Gulf War was obscured or "spun" by the metaphors which were used by the first Bush administration to justify it.
 Between 2003 and 2008, Lakoff was involved with a progressive think tank, the now defunct Rockridge Institute.

-He is a member of the scientific committee of the Fundación IDEAS (IDEAS Foundation), Spain's Socialist Party's think tank.
+Lakoff is a member of the scientific committee of the Fundación IDEAS (IDEAS Foundation), Spain's Socialist Party's think tank.
 The more general theory that elaborated his thesis is known as embodied mind.
-Lakoff served as a professor of linguistics at the University of California, Berkeley, from 1972 until his retirement in 2016.
+His first marriage was to linguist Robin Lakoff.

 Work

 Reappraisal of metaphor

-Although some of Lakoff's research involves questions traditionally pursued by linguists, such as the conditions under which a certain linguistic construction is grammatically viable, he is best known for his reappraisal of the role that metaphors play in the socio-political life of humans.

-Metaphor has been seen within the Western scientific tradition as a purely linguistic construction.
-The essential thrust of Lakoff's work has been the argument that metaphors are a primarily conceptual construction and are in fact central to the development of thought.
+Although some of Lakoff's research involves questions traditionally pursued by linguists – such as the conditions under which a certain linguistic construction is grammatically viable –, he has become best known for his reappraisal of the role that metaphors play in the socio-political activity of humans.
+The Western scientific tradition has seen metaphor as a purely linguistic construction.
+The essential thrust of Lakoff's work has been to argue that metaphors are a primarily conceptual construction and are in fact central to the development of thought.